 First of all - how to choose a good guide and tour company

 The first decision you will need to make is picking a tour company.
-This can be difficult since there are so many options available.
-I have hiked with Kathmandu Adventures and I am planning my Everest Base Camp for 2020 with them.
+This decision can be tricky since there are so many options available.
+I have hiked with Kathmandu Adventures, and I am planning my Everest Base Camp for 2020 with them.

-Something I value most about them is that they share a percentage of their proceeds giving back to local communities and charities.
-They help in many areas such as social work for girls and women to get an education in Nepal, help an orphanage for blind kids and building schools in the rural areas of Nepal.
+One thing I value most about Kathmandu Adventures is that they give a percentage of their proceeds to local communities and charities.
+They help in many areas such as social work for girls and women to get an education in Nepal, an orphanage for the blind and building schools in rural areas.

 Last but not least, I have another good news for you.
-If you book your trek with Kathamandu Adventure through my blog they are offering an exclusive 30% discount with the promo code PPP30.
+If you book your trek with Kathamandu Adventures through my blog, they will give an exclusive 30% discount with the promo code PPP30.
 Pretty awesome, right!?

 Day 1 - Arrival in Kathmandu

-Upon arriving at the Kathmandu airport, the first thing to do is the custom formalities (Visa, etc.).
+Upon arriving at the Kathmandu airport, the first thing to do is the immigration and customs formalities (Visa, etc.).
 After you pick up your luggage you will meet your guide, who will be holding a board at the exit of the arrivals area.
 Your guide will take you to the hotel, and in the evening you will be treated to a Nepalese dinner and cultural show.

 This first day is your initial acclimation to the altitude in Kathmandu.